 There are very few cases where the pharmaceutical dose forms do not have enough granularity for patient care MPD.
 One example concerns prolonged release dose forms.
 The definition of "prolonged release" is "release of the [therapeutically active] substance(s) over a longer duration than would be achieved with a conventional-release product [dose form], achieved by a special formulation design and/or manufacturing method".
-This is a somewhat qualitative definition, as there is no sense of how much longer a "longer duration" should be over the conventional release, particularly as there are likely to be pharmacopoeial standards that do give quantitative data on what is considered conventional release for a substance.
+This is a somewhat qualitative definition, as there is no sense of how much longer a "longer duration" should be over the conventional release, particularly as there are likely to be pharmacopoeial standards that do give quantitative data on what is considered conventional release for a particular substance.
 Is "longer" twice as long or only half as long again?
-Release prolongation significantly affects dose frequency; there needs to be careful calculation of dosage and product selection when transferring a terminal care patient from a conventional release opiate to a more convenient prolonged release preparation, including consideration of the choice of a 12 hour dose frequency or a 24 hour dose frequency and the products that are appropriate to each.
+Release product selection when transferring a terminal care patient from a conventional release opiate to a more convenient prolonged release preparation, including consideration of the choice of a 12-hour dose frequency or a 24-hour dose frequency and the products that are appropriate to each.
 To support this use case, MPD may introduce more granularity to a prolonged release pharmaceutical dose form, understanding that this is not supported by pharmacopoeial standards but that its addition increases the safety of usage of products with these dose forms.